yosinski/deep-visualization-toolbox/README.md

 ## Troubleshooting

-If you have any problems getting the code running, please feel free to [email me](http://yosinski.com/).
+If you have any problems getting the code running, please feel free to [email me](http://yosinski.com/) or [submit an issue](https://github.com/yosinski/deep-visualization-toolbox/issues).
 I might have left out an important detail here or there :).